Summer days lure many people to the water, but water is one of the most dangerous places to be if a storm strikes.

 Fascinating lightning facts (from NOAA)

-- About 10 percent of those struck by lightning die.
+- About 10% of those struck by lightning die.

 - There are about 8 million lightning strikes around the world each day.

-- Lightning ignites about 10,000 forest fires every year.
+- Lightning ignites about 12% of all forest fires.

 - Lightning strikes the United States about 25 million times a year.